 6. Fort Snelling State Park

 Located along the Minnesota and Mississippi rivers, Fort Snelling State Park features one of the top beaches in Minnesota.
+Get all your preparations out of the way as you prepare for a fun weekend in Fort Snelling State Park.

-The beach that spans along Snelling Lake is truly one of the most stunning you’ll find anywhere in the state.
+The beach that spans Snelling Lake is truly one of the most stunning you’ll find anywhere in the state.
 You also won’t have to wait for a spot on the shore to open up because this is an especially wide beach.

 Also, note that Snelling Lake Beach is handicap-accessible.
 Lifeguards are also on standby to keep watch over the folks having fun under the sun.